Drozerah/webpack-4-configuration/README.md

 - export images in production
 - export SCSS into own CSS file in production
 - minified CSS in production
-- Babel.js ES6 to ES5 transpillation with configuration options in production :
+- Babel.js ES6 to ES5 transpillation with configuration options in production:
     - see the provided `.babelrc` file
 - minified JS in production
 - minified HTML in production